cookiecutter-flask/cookiecutter-flask/.github/ISSUE_TEMPLATE/1-bug-report.md

 <!--
 Thank you for helping make this project better!

-Please provide minimum reproducable examples and screenshots where relevant.
+Please provide minimum reproducible examples and screenshots where relevant.
 Always feel free to submit PRs for any bugs you discover.

-Additionally, please complete the following section with the options you used to generate the project where you obvserve the bug.
+Additionally, please complete the following section with the options you used to generate the project where you observe the bug.
 -->

 Project configuration: